Wade Brookbank: Playing career

 Undrafted, Brookbank previously played for the Anchorage Aces of the West Coast Hockey League (WCHL), the Oklahoma City Blazers of the Central Hockey League (CHL), the Orlando Solar Bears of the International Hockey League (IHL), the Grand Rapids Griffins, Providence Bruins, Wilkes-Barre/Scranton Penguins, Binghamton Senators, Milwaukee Admirals, Norfolk Admirals and Manitoba Moose of the American Hockey League (AHL), and the Nashville Predators, Vancouver Canucks, Boston Bruins and Carolina Hurricanes of the NHL.

 The 2000–01 season saw him win two professional hockey championships.
 He played the first half of the season with the CHL's Oklahoma City Blazers before being called up by the IHL's Orlando Solar Bears where he won the last Turner Cup before the IHL amalgamated with the American Hockey League.
 He then went back to the Blazers where he helped them capture the CHL championship.
 His unofficial role is that of an enforcer, evident from his 43 career NHL fights, including 17 in his rookie season.
-Wade scored his first career NHL goal with the Canucks against Olaf Kolzig of the Washington Capitals on January 31, 2004 in a 6-1 victory.
+Brookbank scored his first career NHL goal with the Canucks against Olaf Kolzig of the Washington Capitals on January 31, 2004 in a 6-1 victory.
 As an NHL player, he played primarily on wing.

-He was traded by the Hurricanes, along with Josef Melichar and a fourth round draft pick in the 2009 NHL Entry Draft, to the Tampa Bay Lightning for Jussi Jokinen on February 7, 2009.
+He was traded by the Hurricanes, along with Josef Melichar and a fourth-round draft pick in the 2009 NHL Entry Draft, to the Tampa Bay Lightning for Jussi Jokinen on February 7, 2009.
 He was then assigned to their AHL affiliate, the Norfolk Admirals to finish the 2008–09 season.
-A free agent during the following off-season, he signed a one-year deal with the Pittsburgh Penguins on July 31, 2009.
+A free agent in the following off-season, he signed a one-year deal with the Pittsburgh Penguins on July 31, 2009.

-On July 21, 2010, Wade signed as a free agent to a one-year deal with the Rockford IceHogs of the AHL.
+On July 21, 2010, Brookbank signed as a free agent to a one-year deal with the Rockford IceHogs of the AHL.

 Following the 2013-14 season, Brookbank retired from professional hockey.
 He is currently a pro scout for the Chicago Blackhawks.

 Personal life

-Wade's younger brother Sheldon was also a professional ice hockey player who last played for the Cleveland Monsters of the AHL.
+Brookbank's younger brother Sheldon was also a professional ice hockey player who last played for the Cleveland Monsters of the AHL.
 He also has an older brother, Leigh.
 Leigh (Yorkton Terriers), Wade (Melville Millionaires), and Sheldon (Humboldt Broncos) are all Junior "A" alumni of the SJHL.
 Their father Murray was an assistant coach from 2004/05 to 2011/12 with the Humboldt Broncos.
-Wade is the cousin of Geoff Sanderson, a former NHL player.
-In 2007, Wade was named as one of the Oklahoma City Blazers 15 greatest players.
+Brookbank is the cousin of Geoff Sanderson, a former NHL player.

+In 2007, Brookbank was named as one of the Oklahoma City Blazers' 15 greatest players.